maroehri/git-course/README.md

 ## First Steps

 In this section you will learn how to use the fundamentals of git and its associtated commands.
+It will also include some demo code.

 ### git init